wp-plugins/omnivideo/readme.txt

 == Screenshots ==

-1. Adding the video from add media.
+1. To insert the shortcode for OmniVideo through the "Add Media" options click on "Add an Image"
 2. List of your videos at single post/page.

-== Screenshots ==

-1. To insert the shortcode for OmniVideo through the "Add Media" options click on "Add an Image"

 == Frequently Asked Questions ==